Feliksgithub/DiplomWorkStepik/README.md

 # DiplomWorkStepik
-Diplom project for the free course Stepik python autotesting
+Diplom project for the free course Stepik python autotesting!